kolive360/Getting-and-Cleaning-Data-Course-Project/README.md

 The files that comprise the work are:
-    CodeBook.md a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data run_analysis.R
+    /nCodeBook.md a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data
+    /nrun_analysis.R
-    FinalData.txt is the exported final data after going through all the sequences described above.
+    /nFinalData.txt is the exported final data after going through all the sequences described above.